n8n-io/n8n-docs/docs/workflow/integrations/nodes/workflow-nodes-base.wooCommerce.md

 ---
 title: WooCommerce
-description: Use WooCommerce with Workflow²
+description: WooCommerce is a customizable, open-source e-commerce plugin for WordPress.
+Find all Basic Operations and Examples for Usage.
 tags:
   - Workflow²
   - WooCommerce